Frequently Asked Questions

 Questions and Answers about the Online Instant Purchase for the 2025 Season

-On the one hand No, because with the introduction of the online instant purchase (from December 1, 2024, 2 p.m.), all interested parties will have the same chances of getting festival tickets regardless of waiting times, https://ticketshop.bayreuther-festspiele.de/de.html.
-On the other hand Yes, because the number of ticket requests from all over the world exceeds the available contingents.
+On the one hand No, because during the online ordering period from August 27 to October 12, 2025, all interested parties will have the same chances of getting festival tickets regardless of waiting times, https://ticketshop.bayreuther-festspiele.de/en.html On the other hand Yes, because the number of ticket requests from all over the world exceeds the available contingents.

 – New (first order online):